-Gentlemen-It is with great pleasure that we add our testimony to the except of your Instruments.
-The two Transits and one large Y-level longht of you, y of your Instruments. in every respect as good and serviceable as the instruments made by the most ited of eastern firms, and as a purely California or home production deserve the
+Gentlemen-It is with great pleasure that we add our testimony to the excellency of your Instruments.
+The two Transits and one large Y-level bought of you, are in every respect as good and serviceable as the instruments made by the most reputed of eastern firms, and as a purely California or home production deserve the greatest credit.

-The graduations made on your own graduating machine are clear sharp and ct, the glasses of the very best make and power, and the needles much superior he general run of needles.
+The graduations made on your own graduating machine are clear, sharp and exact, the glasses of the very best make and power, and the needles much superior to the general run of needles.

-Your Tripod Coupling is at once simple, effective and safe, and we consider it ter than any other coupling used by other makers.
+Your Tripod Coupling is at once simple, effective and safe, and we consider it better than any other coupling used by other makers.

-We can but congratulate you upon your success in the production of A No. I iformia made instrument, and heartly recommend you to the profession.
+We can but congratulate you upon your success in the production of A No. 1 California made instrument, and heartily recommend you to the profession.